-The Global Healthy Living Foundation (GHLF) writes in support of Senate Bill 2994 and hopes it is supported and moved forward by the Committee on Health.
-The legislation would shift current vaccination policy for New York school children by repealing the religious belief exemption from the state vaccination policies, and thereby, only allowing an exemption for medical reasons moving forward.
+The Global Healthy Living Foundation (GHLF) writes in support of House Bill 0238 and hopes it is reintroduced and supported in the following session by the Judiciary Committee of the House.
+The legislation would shift current vaccination policy for Vermont public school children by repealing the religious belief exemption from the state vaccination policies, and thereby, only allowing an exemption for medical reasons.

-By way of background, GHLF is a 20-year-old, New York-based, non-profit patient organization reaching millions of chronically ill patients and their caregivers across the country through social media, community events and online support and education.
+By way of background, GHLF is a 20-year-old non-profit patient organization reaching millions of chronically ill patients and their caregivers across the country through social media, community events and online support and education.
 GHLF works to improve the quality of life for patients living with chronic disease by making sure their voices are heard and advocating for improved access to care at the local level.
 Our patients suffer from chronic conditions including arthritis, psoriasis, gastrointestinal disease, cardiovascular disease and migraines.
-As a result, these patients are exceptionally vulnerable to disease and infection due to their immunocompromised state.
+As a result, these patients are exceptionally vulnerable to disease and infection due to their immunocompromised state, and some cannot be vaccinated.
 Therefore, these patients rely on strict vaccination policy, and subsequent high vaccination rates, to prevent the spread of crippling, and often fatal, diseases.
-It is on behalf of the patients we represent that we write to express our ongoing support for SB 2994.
+It is on behalf of the patients that we write to express our ongoing support for HB 0238.

-Only three states - Mississippi, West Virginia, and California - provide medical exemptions as the only legally viable reason for nonvaccination.
-All other states additionally allow for religious exemptions, philosophical exemptions, or both.
-Several studies have presented a clear link between the ease of obtaining vaccine exemptions under a state's law, the number of exemptions claimed in the state, and, in turn, the risk of outbreak of vaccine-preventable diseases.
-The New York City area has found itself at the crux of these exemption policies, as they face one of the worst measles outbreaks in over two decades with the epicenters focused around religious communities with low vaccination rates.
-However, despite the outbreaks occurring in religiously-affiliated enclaves, no major religious denomination has documented anti-vaccination sentiment; thus, making the religious argument against vaccination obsolete.
-On the contrary, states such as Mississippi and West Virginia, who have remained diligent in their strict vaccination regulations amidst great controversy, continue to see the highest rates of vaccinations in the country.
+Five states - Mississippi, West Virginia, California, and most recently, Maine and New York - provide medical exemptions as the only legally viable reason for nonvaccination.
+All other states allow religious exemptions, philosophical exemptions, or both.
+Several studies have shown a clear link between the ease of obtaining vaccine exemptions under a state's law, the number of exemptions claimed in the state, and, in turn, the risk of outbreak of vaccine-preventable diseases.
+Maine found itself at the crux of these policies, as it faced exponential rates of pertussis (whooping cough).
+Understanding and experiencing the vulnerability and risk these lax vaccination policies posed, Maine recently banned all nonmedical exemptions in hope of regaining control of their population immunity.
+While the state of Vermont has yet to experience a case of a vaccine-preventable disease, due to the inadequate vaccination rate, the state remains vulnerable to outbreak as many of their neighboring states separately face unyeilding vaccine-preventable disease epidemics.
+In spite of New York's problem with one of the worst measles outbreaks in over two decades with the epicenters focused around religious communities with low vaccination rates, no major religious demonination has documented anti-vaccination laws; thus, making the religious argument against vaccination obsolete.
+In February 2019, the Vermont Department of Health released a health advisory report acknowleding the measles outbreak and warning healthcare providers about the risk of transmission to children within the Vermont area.

+States such as Mississippi and West Virginia, who have remained diligent in their strict vaccination regulations despite some controversy, continue to see the highest rates of vaccinations in the country.
 As a consequence, their states' borders function as a protective wall, just as the scientific evidence surrounding population immunity suggests.
-Since 2008, states surrounding West Virginia, including Pennsylvania, Maryland, Kentucky, Virginia, and North Carolina - have experienced outbreaks and attacks of various vaccine-preventable diseases including, but not limited to, whooping cough, measles, and mumps.
-West Virginia has experienced no outbreaks or transmission across state borders1.
-This underlines how their vaccination policies have contributed to the effectiveness and success of population immunity and kept their population safe and out of harm's way from any of these diseases.
+Since 2008, states surrounding West Virginia, including Pennsylvania, Maryland, Kentucky, Virginia, and North Carolina have experienced outbreaks and attacks of various vaccine-preventable diseases, including whooping cough, measles, and mumps.
+West Virginia has experienced no outbreaks or transmission across state borders.
+This underlines how their vaccination policies have contributed to the effectiveness and success of population immunity and kept their population safe from these diseases.
+Vermont can experience a similar protection if bill HB 0238 is moved forward.